shopware5/shopware/UPGRADE-5.6.md

 * Changed internal validation of `Shopware\Bundle\StoreFrontBundle\Struct\Attribute`
 * Changed the blog seo meta details to be saveable after being over the max length of the global max length
 * Changed shipping calculation in off canvas to work correctly with country states
+* Changed the input of filters in the backend to prevent grammar error
 * Changed `Shopware\Bundle\ESIndexingBundle\ShopIndexerInterface::index`.
 Added optional `$indexNames` argument.

 ### Removals